Mechanistic Understanding and Mitigation of Language Confusion in English-Centric Large Language Models: Conclusions

 \section{Conclusions}

 This work provides the first mechanistic interpretability account of language confusion in English-centric LLMs.
 By tracing confusion points to failures in late-layer transitions and localizing the critical neurons responsible, we demonstrate that targeted neuron editing can robustly mitigate language confusion without sacrificing general competence or fluency.
-Our approach achieves results on par with multilingual-tuned models for most languages, while preserving cleaner output quality.
+Our approach achieves results comparable with multilingual-tuned models for many languages, while preserving cleaner output quality, though multilingual SFT remains stronger for some low-resource cases.
 These findings highlight the promise of neuron-level interventions for more reliable and interpretable multilingual language modeling.